KmolYuan/optimization-learning/group.md

 This force on the trigger causes a fast moving stream of water due to the constricted size of the barrel.*

 This model is simplified as a more easy-measurable sketch.
+We ignore the angle of trigger, because of it won't influence the pressure of the gun body.

 # Problem Formulation